IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Since user (resource owner) authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
 If the user (resource owner) authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.

 As defined in the Auth 2.0 Authorization Framework, the Resource Server enforces the authorization policies based on the information provided in the access token.
-The Ressource Server may provide the information from the access token to actors it is grouped with, or by delegating the authorization decisions to other actors, e.g, by implementing the Authorization Decisons Verifier actor of the Secure Retrieve (SeR) supplement.
+The Ressource Server may provide the information from the access token to actors it is grouped with, or by delegating the access decisions to other actors, e.g, by implementing the Authorization Decisons Verifier actor of the Secure Retrieve (SeR) supplement.

 ![IUA Actor Diagram](media/1.1_IUA-actor-diagram.png)